 Recommendation ITU-T H.702 defines three profiles for accessibility features in Internet protocol television (IPTV) systems, with increasing levels of support.
 The Basic profile provides an entry-level support of accessibility, whereas the Main profile provides the widest range of features; the Enhanced profile provides the middle level support between the Basic profile and the Main profile.
 Accessibility information is information such as captions, sign language streams and audio description that are sent separately from video contents to IPTV terminal devices.
 By defining the above profiles, persons with disabilities can choose more easily the terminal devices that have the functions they need.

+This corrigendum uniforms the variations of the profile name, such as "basic accessibility profile" and "basic profile", into "basic profile", and uniforms the variations of the optionality, "O" and "OR", into "OR".

 Keywords

 Accessibility, audio description, caption, IPTV, sign language.